Automated SharePoint 2010/2013 PowerShell-based installation script.

-AutoSPInstaller now works reliably with SharePoint 2013, and of course SharePoint 2010 including Service Pack 1 for SP2010 (with or without the June 2011 CU)!
-It takes advantage of some of the cmdlet updates in SharePoint 2010 SP1, while
+AutoSPInstaller now works reliably with SharePoint 2013, and of course SharePoint 2010 including Service Pack 1 (and SP2) for SP2010!
+It takes advantage of some of the cmdlet updates in SharePoint 2010 SP1, while remaining

 Newer versions often include updates to the input file XML schema, so make sure you compare any of your existing XML files to the newest AutoSPInstallerInput.XML.
 See below for highlights of changes in v3.0.x.

 This project consists of PowerShell scripts, an XML input file, and a standard windows batch file (to kick off the process) which together provide a quick and near-unattended installation and initial configuration (Service Apps, My Sites) of Microsoft SharePoint

 Server 2010/2013.
 Works on Windows 2008 (though I hardly test on that OS these days), 2008 R2 and Windows 2012 (x64 only of course).

 Perfect for repeated Virtual Machine-based installs/tear-downs, etc., but also great for production installs where you want to guarantee consistency and minimize data entry glitches.
 The immediate value is for installing and configuring the first/only server

 in a farm, but also supports using either server-specific input files or a single, all-encompassing input file for running the script on all farm servers (with parameters - e.g. for the service apps - set according to your desired topology).

 "But doesn't SharePoint 2010 have a nice wizard now that does all this for me??" - Yes, and it's a huge improvement over what was available in MOSS 2007.
 However if you've ever seen the 'DBA nightmare' left behind on your SQL server after the Farm Configuration

 Wizard has completed (GUID'ed databases with inconsistent naming, etc.):